Kubinka Tank Museum: Cold War history

 Soviet tank technology was chiefly concentrated at the Kubinka Force Technology Center, which provided a series of technical evaluations and testing and relevant information to the national defense system to facilitate potential or future tank designs.
-Today, the Kubinka Tank Museum exhibits more than 50 tanks and other armored fighting vehicles procured from abroad during the Cold War.
+Today, the Kubinka Tank Museum exhibits more than 50 tanks and other armoured fighting vehicles procured from abroad during the Cold War.

 Some of these vehicles are as follows: